SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 Building an understanding of the risks involved in delivering a feature is not easy, but it's made easier by utilizing diverse perspectives.

 Testers are generally skilled in risk analysis and so can be highly valuable in this process.
-But developers are likely to be great at thinking about technical risks and business stakeholders awesome at identifying business risks, so make use of a diverse group to more fully understand risk.
+But developers are likely to be great at thinking about technical risks and business stakeholders are awesome at identifying business risks, so make use of a diverse group to more fully understand risk.

 This information is critical in formulating testing strategies to mitigate the identified risks.
+Remember, *"Risk is what's left over after you think you've thought of everything"* (Carl Richards, The Behavior Gap).

 #### Perform diverse testing activities